 Select small to medium, firm turnips that are tender and have a mild flavor.
-Wash, peel and cut into ½ inch cubes.
+Wash, peel and cut into ½-inch cubes.
 Water blanch for 3 minutes.
 Cool promptly in cold water and drain.
 Pack into containers, leaving ½ inch headspace.
-Seal and freeze.
+Seal, label and freeze.

 Water blanching: Use 1 gallon of water per pound of prepared vegetables.
 Put vegetables in blanching basket or colander and lower into boiling water.
 Place lid on blancher.
 Return water to boil and start counting blanching time as soon as water returns to a boil.